List of How to Get Away with Murder characters: Frank Delfino

 Francis "Frank" Delfino (portrayed by Charlie Weber) is a reckless employee of Annalise's firm who is not a lawyer but handles special duties requiring discretion.

 In the first season, Frank initiates a brash relationship with Laurel and continues to help Annalise with criminal and arcane tasks.

 In the second season, he helps them with Sinclair's murder.
-In the third season, Frank disappears after Annalise discovers that, years earlier, Frank was responsible for the driver who hit in her car and made her lose her baby.
+In the third season, Frank disappears after Annalise discovers that, years earlier, Frank was responsible for the driver who hit her car and made her lose her baby.
 He slowly returns in order to protect Annalise, Bonnie and Laurel and even lies to the police saying he killed Wes.

 In the sixth season, Frank is revealed to be the child of Sam and Hannah Keating through an incestuous relationship, something that he was never aware of but that Sam was.
 Though Frank is suspected of murdering Hannah, he insists that he did not.

 In the series finale "Stay," devastated by the news of his parentage, Frank breaks up with Bonnie and gives Gabriel Maddox, his half-brother through Sam Keating, money to start a new life and confesses to being responsible for both the deaths of both Lila Stangard and their unborn half-brother.
 Frank is able to find a recording Hannah made that helps to clear Annalise's name and implicates the governor in the murder of Nate Lahey Sr. After Annalise's exoneration, Frank shoots and kills Governor Birkhead on the courthouse steps in retaliation for her crimes and in his own words, to make everything right.
 Frank is shot and killed by the courthouse security guards in return, dying in Bonnie's arms after telling her to tell Annalise that he had to make everything right.
 Having tried to stop him, Bonnie is accidentally hit also and dies moments later.